AP® English Language Course Description | Units, Topics, Syllabus, And More

 8. Style – Writing (11%–14%)

-Many students achieve high scores with hard work, dedication, and consistent effort.
-The percentage of students who scored a 3 or higher on the AP English Language and Composition exam in 20233 was 56.1%, with a mean score of 2.82.
-These figures show that passing the AP English Language exam is relatively less challenging than the AP Lit exam.
+AP English Language requires hard work, dedication, and consistent effort to succeed.
+The percentage of students who scored a 3 or higher on the AP English Language and Composition exam in 2024 was 54.6%, with an average score of 2.79.
+These statistics suggest that while AP English Language can be challenging, students often find it more manageable compared to AP Literature.

 References